GUI - Policy

 If there are multiple policies associated to one user then the policy having the biggest points will be applied.- Enable Filter

 If you disable this option there will be no blocking from the policy.- Block All

 Block domains in 'Ads' category with a blank block page.- Max Domain Length

 This is useful when you want to remove embedded adverts without showing NxFilter's block page.

 There are some malwares using domain name itself as a message protocol.
 These domains are abnormally long while the length of most domains are under 30 characters.
 You can set a limit for the length of a domain to block these abnormal domains.
 To prevent having false positives NxFilter doesn't apply 'Max Domain Length' against 100,000 well known domains.- Block Covert Channel

 Some malwares or botnets are using DNS protocol as their communication tool.
 They are using DNS queries and responses to communicate with each other.- Block Mailer Worm

-Normally, you are not supposed to see MX query from your client PC.
-When NxFilter finds MX type query from your client PC, it will be regarded from some malware trying to send emails.- Allow 'A' Record Only
+Normally, you are not supposed to see MX queries from your client PC.
+When NxFilter finds MX type queries from your client PC, they will be regarded from some malware trying to send emails.- Allow 'A' Record Only